 The likelihood ratio method for confidence was made accessible by Fulton Findings TM in 1990 and is still not available elsewhere for easy use on a PC as of this writing.
 Since that time, the likelihood ratio technique has been expanded in Fulton Findings software to compare designs for significant difference based upon exclusive research conducted by Wes Fulton and Dr. Bob Abernethy.
-SuperSMITH(R) Weibull appears to be the only easily accessible and widely used personal computer software using it for confidence.
+SuperSMITH(TM) Weibull appears to be the only easily accessible and widely used personal computer software using it for confidence.
 Many other uses of this technique are projected.
 With proper compensation for small sample bias, it is the best practice available for comparison of groups of data.

 Several data formats and associated methods of analysis are available.
 They include rank regression, maximum likelihood, probit, Kaplan-Meier, etc. Each technique has benefits for certain data formats.
 For example, inspections produce data different than tests where precise failure times are known.
 This is similar to coarse readout data from imprecise instrumentation.
 Grouped data can be handled effectively with either probit or Kaplan-Meier.
 Rank regression has benefits for smaller sample size and maximum likelihood is suggested for data with many suspended values.
 There are other issues associated with plotting methods and interval data.
 The New Weibull Handbook is the best source of information regarding these different methods and their application.
-SuperSMITH(R) Weibull provides all of these techniques that are best practice based upon the particular data format.
+SuperSMITH(TM) Weibull provides all of these techniques that are best practice based upon the particular data format.

 Sometimes the data collection is less than perfect.
 Different failure mechanisms can be mixed together.
 The mixed distribution model is covered in The New Weibull Handbook TM (NWH).
 One technique is to analyze for competing risk.
-SuperSMITH(R) Weibull (SSW) searches for a competing risk solution from two possible mechanisms (two Weibulls or two Normals or two Lognormals, etc.) by evaluating ordered combinations.
+SuperSMITH(TM) Weibull (SSW) searches for a competing risk solution from two possible mechanisms (two Weibulls or two Normals or two Lognormals, etc.) by evaluating ordered combinations.
 P-value technology is found to indicate the power of the mixed distribution model.
 If the power is very low, SSW indicates a small probability of mixture.
 Otherwise the p-value is given along with the four parameter solution.
 This level of competing risk mixture analysis is not available elsewhere.
 YBath(TM) software programmed by Carl Tarum and now owned by Fulton Findings(TM) provides additional analysis of more complex situations including partial populations and competing risk.

 Beware of amateur software from other sources with unsubstantiated mixture analysis methods.
 Bad software provides solutions even without reasonable supporting evidence.
 You must always take care with mixture analysis, since false indication of mixture for non-mixed data is common.
 This can be easily tested.
 Feed the suspect software several random samples from a single distribution and determine the frequency you obtain mixture solutions.
 If a high proportion of mixture solutions (high p-values if given) are provided for the single distribution samples, then the software is not very good.
 The best procedure is to perform careful analysis of mechanism root cause to avoid mixing altogether.
 Refer to NWH for more details.

 Monte Carlo (mc) is a special technique for simulation made possible with fast computers.
 It is used as a prediction tool and can provide a reference for analytical techniques.
 The pivotal (pv) confidence method is based upon generating and processing large quantities of random variates.
-SuperSMITH(R) Weibull software uses the power of Monte Carlo to generate correlation P-Value and confidence limits for B-lives and parameters such as Beta and Eta.
+SuperSMITH(TM) Weibull software uses the power of Monte Carlo to generate correlation P-Value and confidence limits for B-lives and parameters such as Beta and Eta.
 Distribution of the correlation coefficient and t0 (third parameter in Weibull) for research purposes can be investigated with MonteCarloSMITH TM.
-SuperSMITH(R) Weibull pv confidence should be used for small samples (around 10 or less) instead of analytical techniques.
+SuperSMITH(TM) Weibull pv confidence should be used for small samples (around 10 or less) instead of analytical techniques.
 The 4th day in Dr. Abernethy's 4-day Weibull/LogNormal Analysis Seminar is devoted to mc simulation.
 For more information, please contact Dr. Bob Abernethy or Wes Fulton as indicated in E-mail Addresses, Sites and Telephone #'s.

 Probabilistic analysis is just what the doctor ordered for new designs.
 The previous method of using safety margins and safety factors is not good enough any more.
 Reducing the chance of failure is the real challenge.
 That means you need to measure the probability of the applied stress being larger than the strength for each load application.
-If you can estimate the distribution of stress and the distribution of load, then SuperSMITH(R) Weibull can estimate the probability of failure within your needed accuracy.
+If you can estimate the distribution of stress and the distribution of load, then SuperSMITH(TM) Weibull can estimate the probability of failure within your needed accuracy.
 This very flexible and powerful technique can also be applied to life distribution vs. usage distribution with similar results.

 For software questions contact Wes Fulton at Fulton Findings and for Weibull analysis questions contact Dr. Bob Abernethy as indicated in E-mail Addresses, Sites and Telephone #'s section.
 All software and handbooks are guaranteed for customer satisfaction.
 Most questions are resolved with one call.
 Any suggestions for software or handbook enhancement are welcome.

 Probability of success is the definition of reliability.
 A reliable product intelligently maintained will provide adequate service life and garner high marks for customer satisfaction.
 An unreliable product without proper maintenance is a disaster.
 Scheduled maintenance can be costly and should only be considered for wearout failure mechanisms when older parts are more likely to fail (increasing instantaneous failure rate).
 Weibull analysis can indicate whether older parts or newer parts are more likely to fail.
 For electronics, generally newer parts are more likely to fail at least during normal usage (decreasing instantaneous failure rate).
 This type of failure mechanism common in electronics is called infant mortality due to the higher probability of failure at the start of service life.
 Constant failure rate indicates the exponential distribution.
 Maintenance for infant mortality and exponential failure mechanisms is wasteful.
 A better approach is to apply some sort of screening just before actual usage.
 Certainly, this is why we feel better after the computer store has burned-in our new computer for a few hours before we take delivery.
-SuperSMITH(R) Weibull software provides useful estimates of failure mechanism type, the predicted number of failures to expect, the lowest-cost replacement strategy, spares requirements, and assessments of corrective action effectiveness.
+SuperSMITH(TM) Weibull software provides useful estimates of failure mechanism type, the predicted number of failures to expect, the lowest-cost replacement strategy, spares requirements, and assessments of corrective action effectiveness.
 Also, reliability/maintainability/availability software from Paul Barringer of Barringer & Associates can help to solve complex problems in this area.

 A technique related to Weibull analysis for evaluating failure occurrence is called reliability growth modeling.
 It requires less information than Weibull requires, but it still can indicate instantaneous failure rate changes.
 Of 27 different competing reliability growth models, Crow/AMSAA has been found to be best practice.
 Dr. Larry Crow took J. T. Duane's postulate for learning curve modeling and extended the analysis with powerful statistical capabilities.
-It is included as a part of SuperSMITH(R) Visual software.
+It is included as a part of SuperSMITH(TM) Visual software.
 There is no need for a separate program, since this technique simply consists of plotting a straight line on a log-log plot.
 Predicting the quantity of failures to expect for spares ordering and maintainability planning is very easy.
 The New Weibull Handbook has a complete section devoted to Crow/AMSAA.

 Estimating the expected quantity of occurrences or failures in the coming months is called risk analysis.
 Chapter 4 in The New Weibull Handbook covers this type of estimating.
 It is extremely useful for identifying a batch problem or for determining spares purchase policy.
 It was developed and used effectively by Dr. Abernethy years ago in response to customer information requirements.
-Risk analysis is automated in SuperSMITH(R) Weibull software and is not available elsewhere as of this writing for easy use on a PC.
+Risk analysis is automated in SuperSMITH(TM) Weibull software and is not available elsewhere as of this writing for easy use on a PC.

 Be careful.
 We recommend checking all potential software out with a set of benchmarks from standard textbooks.
 Our software meets the benchmarks and often betters them.
 We have copied the benchmarks for you and they are easily accessible from our Windows software.
 Please contact us if you want to use the benchmarks for comparison.
 If possible, try the benchmarks on software you might buy before actual purchase to see if the software measures up.
 You may be surprised to find out how disappointing some software can be.
 You will not be disappointed with our software.
 It is the world standard for performing Weibull analysis.